-The general goal of this article is to better understand the process of producing neutron-rich nuclides using projectile fragmentation.
-(In target spallations, neutron-rich targets have been shown to enhance the production of neutron-rich nuclides [11].)
-Specifically, we want to explore the most effective means to produce these nuclides.
+The general goal of this article is to better understand the process of producing neutron-rich isotopes using projectile fragmentation.
+Specifically, we want to explore the most effective means to produce these isotopes.
 It is hoped that this study will suggest future experimental techniques toward this end.

-Recent systematic studies of the effects of the isospin of reacting nuclei has identified a measurable quantity which is useful in such explorations [12].
-This quantity, $R{21}(N,Z) = Y_2(N,Z)/Y_1(N,Z)$, gives the relative yields $Y_i(N,Z)$ of all the nuclides from two reactions 1 and 2, which differ primarily in the isospin of the reacting systems.
-In cases covering a wide range of energies, it is found that $R{21}(N,Z)$ follow a very striking behavior as a function of the charge number (Z) and neutron number (N) of the nuclides.
-Namely, for reactions where a high degree of equilibrium is achieved, the dependence is strongly exponential in both variables Z and N. If we follow the convention that the initial system of reaction 2 is more neutron rich than that of reaction 1, $R{21}(N,Z)$ gives a quantitative measure of the enhanced production of neutron-rich nuclides.
+Recent systematic studies of the effects of the isospin of reacting nuclei has identified a measurable quantity which is useful in such explorations [11, 12].
+This quantity, $R{21}(N,Z) = Y_2(N,Z)/Y_1(N,Z)$, gives the relative yields, $Y_i(N, Z)$, of all the isotopes from two reactions, 1 and 2, which differ primarily in the isospin of the reacting systems.
+In cases covering a wide range of energies, it is found that $R{21}(N, Z)$ follow a very striking behavior as a function of the charge number (Z) and neutron number (N) of the isotopes.
+Namely, for reactions where a high degree of equilibrium is achieved, the dependence is strongly exponential in both variables, Z and N. If we follow the convention that the initial system of reaction 2 is more neutron-rich than that of reaction 1, $R{21}(N, Z)$ gives an quantitative measure of the enhanced production of neutron-rich isotopes.

-In this article, we have chosen to study the fragmentation of Kr because the range of neutron numbers spanned by the two stable Kr beams 78Kr and 86Kr is large.
-While there are very few experiments that measure a large range of isotopes, such data exist for the fragmentation of both Kr isotopes [13,14].
-Figure 1 shows the observable $R{21}(N,Z)$ = $Y{86{\rm Kr}}(N,Z)/Y{78{\rm Kr}}(N,Z)$ constructed from the respective isotope yields for elements Z=23-36, measured from the projectile fragmentation of 78 Kr and 86 Kr, as a function of N. To provide a clearer representation of the data, all even-Z isotopes are shown as solid points while the odd-Z isotopes are shown as the open points.
+In this article, we have chosen to study the fragmentation of Kr beams because the range of neutron numbers spanned by the two stable Kr beams. ^{78}Kr and ^{86}Kr is large.
+While there are very few experiments that measure a large range of isotopes, such data exist for the fragmentation of both Kr isotopes [13, 14].
+Figure 1 shows the observable $R{21}(N, Z) =$ $Y{86}{Kr}(N,Z)/Y{78}{Kr}(N,Z)$ constructed from the respective isotope yields for elements Z = 23 - 36, measured from the projectile fragmentation of ^{78}Kr and ${}^{86}Kr$, as a function of N. To provide a clearer representation of the data, all even-Z isotopes are shown as solid points while the odd-Z isotopes are shown as the open points.
 The corresponding solid and dashed lines in the left panels are drawn to guide the eyes.
 It is clear that as one goes toward very neutron-rich isotopes there is a substantial rise in the value of R{21} .
 For isotopes of elements, Z=28-31, there is an order of magnitude increase in isotope yield for each extra neutron.
-In the data for Z <25, the measured R{21} exhibits a V shape suggesting that production of the lighter proton-rich isotopes, for example,
+In the data for Z < 25, the measured R{21} exhibits a V-shape suggesting that production of the lighter proton-rich isotopes, for example, Z=23, N=25 particles, from the neutron rich projectile is also enhanced.
+This observation is counter-intuitive and may arise from features other than the N/Z of the projectiles.